Application and Registration Procedure: Level 1 Trainings

 Housing & Accommodation

 Upon registration, students receive a local housing directory containing a list of possible housing opportunities in Marin County.
 Tamalpa Institute is not responsible for your housing.
 It is the studentís responsibility to contact and set up their housing situation.
 The housing list is to assist you as much as possible with your housing needs during your studies at the Institute.
 Tamalpa Institute does not have any affiliation, written or verbal agreements with the people listed in our housing list.
-The current cost of renting a room in Marin County ranges from $500 - $850 per month.
+The current cost of renting a room in Marin County can range from $500 - $1000 per month.

 Back to Top ››